arashn/arashn.github.io/work.md

 Developed a reference implementation of the BLASH (Buy Low and Sell High) trading algorithm using Apache Spark
 Updated and maintained client libraries for Xenon, Levyx’s high-performance distributed data store
-Modified the STAC-A3 Mean-Revert with Options backtesting benchmark to accelerate computation with Xenon and FPGAs
+Modified the STAC-A3 Mean-Revert with Options backtesting benchmark to accelerate computation with Xenon and FPGAs Contributed to the development of Levyx's products, Helium and Xenon

 #### Associate Engineer - Satellite Development
 ##### SpaceX